Fashion Studies Online Tutor Feels Like an Impostor

 Impostor syndrome (also known as impostor phenomenon or fraud syndrome or the impostor experience) is a concept describing individuals who are marked by an inability to internalize their accomplishments and a persistent fear of being exposed as a "fraud".

 The term was first used in 1978 by clinical psychologists Pauline R. Clance and Suzanne A. Imes.
 People exhibiting the syndrome remain convinced that they are frauds and do not deserve the success they have achieved, despite there being plenty of external evidence of their competence.

-The researchers found there are several factors that suggest someone may have the syndrome.
+The researchers found several factors suggest someone may have the syndrome.
 And according to research, 70% of people will experience at least one episode of this impostor phenomenon in their lives.

 So it could happen to you when you start thinking about fashion studies and creating your online course.
 You can read more about it in detail here.

 I'm interested in the feeling of impostor syndrome that relates to people that would like to enter the field of fashion studies online, creating their own fashion courses on subjects they know inside out and are passionate about, and yet don't feel worthy of teaching online.

 Here's what you might be feeling if you have a touch of impostor syndrome.